salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 - Fixed: Reset color button not working in Icon Box Block.
 - Fixed: Console error when trying to get plugin settings in background control.
+- Fixed: Selecting colors from color palettes in color control not changing the color value.

 = 1.9.8 =